 All real estate and personal property are taxable unless law has exempted the property.
 (O.C.G.A.
 48-5-3) Real property is land and generally anything that is erected, growing or affixed to the land; personal property is everything that can be owned that is not real estate.
 Personal property typically consists of inventory and fixtures used in conducting business, boats, aircraft, farm machinery, motor vehicles and mobile homes.
 Your household property is not normally taxable.

-Taxpayers may challenge an assessment by xxx County Board of Tax Assessors by appealing to xxx County Board of Equalization or to an arbitrator(s) within 45 days from the date of the assessment notice.
-Once the county board of equalization or the arbitrator(s) has rendered a decision, the taxpayer may continue their appeal to the superior court by mailing or filing with xxx County Board of Tax Assessors a written notice wishing to continue the appeal.
+Taxpayers may challenge an assessment by Barrow County Board of Tax Assessors by appealing to Barrow County Board of Equalization or to an arbitrator(s) within 45 days from the date of the assessment notice.
+Once the county board of equalization or the arbitrator(s) has rendered a decision, the taxpayer may continue their appeal to the superior court by mailing or filing with Barrow County Board of Tax Assessors a written notice wishing to continue the appeal.